Student Loan Debt by Major

 As these student loan debt statistics show, the rising cost of attending college can be a heavy financial burden for many Americans.
 And because there are limits on how much students can borrow in federal loans each year, many turn to private student loans to help cover their education bills.

-Private student loans are a pretty small piece of the overall outstanding student loan debt in the United States — about 8.84%.
-But the number of students taking out private loans is growing.
-Student loan borrowers owe 71% more in private student loan debt than they did a decade ago, the Student Borrower Protection Center reports.
+Private student loans comprise only about 7.3% of the overall outstanding student loan debt in the United States, but the number of students taking out private loans is increasing.
+The private student loan market has continued to grow in absolute dollars from the early 2020s into 2025.

 The Takeaway